lukasgit/flutter_contacts/README.md

 // Get all contacts without thumbnail (faster) Iterable<Contact> contacts = await ContactsService.getContacts(withThumbnails: false);

-// Get thumbnail for an avatar afterwards (only necessary if `withThumbnails: false` is used) Uint8List avatar = await ContactsService.getAvatar(contact);
+// Android only: Get thumbnail for an avatar afterwards (only necessary if `withThumbnails: false` is used) Uint8List avatar = await ContactsService.getAvatar(contact);

 // Get contacts matching a string